 Save time for yourself

-Even though you might find it challenging at first, saving time for relaxation, if possible, is one of the most effective ways to support your well-being.
+Even though you might find it challenging at first, saving time for a few relaxation techniques, if possible, is one of the most effective ways to support your well-being.

 - shower or take a bath